Is NaHCO3 (Baking soda) an acid or base? - Sodium bicarbonate

 Is Baking soda (NaHCO3) acidic salt or basic salt?

-Acidic salt: When neutralization reaction carries out between a weak base and strong acid then the salt is formed which is called acidic salt.
+Acidic salt: When a neutralization reaction carries out between a weak base and strong acid then the salt is formed which is called acidic salt.
 Examples of acidic salt – NH4Cl, NH4NO3, NH4Br, etc.

 Basic salt: According to the concept of salt, when a neutralization reaction carries out between a strong base and weak acid then the salt is formed which is called a basic salt.
-Examples of basic salt – NaCN, Soap, Na2CO3, etc.
+Examples of basic salt – are NaCN, Soap, Na2CO3, etc.

 Ok, Now come to the point Is NaHCO3 act as basic salt?
-As we know, Sodium bicarbonate formed when NaOH(Strong base) reacts with H2CO3(Weak acid).
+As we know, Sodium bicarbonate is formed when NaOH(Strong base) reacts with H2CO3(Weak acid).
 They react with each other in the molar ratio of 1:1.

 ⇒ NaOH + H2CO3 → NaHCO3 + H2O

 As per the concepts of salts, a combination of a strong base and weak acid leads to the formation of a basic salt.